PREPRINT

 6. DO NOT reinvent the wheel

-If you're in the research phase of a new project and discover that well-established industry-standard software exists, it probably makes sense to go with the existing software (as long as all requirements are met).
+If you're in the research phase of a new project and discover that well-established industry-standards already exist, it probably makes sense to go with the existing software (as long as all requirements are met).

 7. Reevaluate decisions

 As mentioned numerous times, scopes will change, mistakes are going to happen.
-Don't be too proud to admit mistakes and / or pull the emergency break on a poorly implemented / planned project.
+Don't be too proud to admit mistakes or to pull the emergency break on a poorly planned projects.

 Communication